What Is a Letter of Intent to Bid? | The Bid Lab

-A Letter of Intent to Bid isn’t always a required RFP document, but may be one your organization considers implementing into your response process.
-You may be asking why you should bother with it if it isn’t required?
+A Letter of Intent to Bid isn’t always a required RFP document but may be one your organization considers implementing into your response process.
+You may be asking why you should bother with it if it isn’t required.
 After all, RFPs have enough requirements all on their own!
 So, let’s dig in.

 Need help writing an RFP Executive Summary